flyinglimao/PermanentENS/README.md

-# PermantentENS
+# PermanentENS

-PermantentENS is a proejct of [Money Legos Hackathon](https://gitcoin.co/hackathon/moneylegos/).
-With PermantentENS, people can pay renew fee with yield from many protocols.
+PermanentENS is a proejct of [Money Legos Hackathon](https://gitcoin.co/hackathon/moneylegos/).
+With PermanentENS, people can pay renew fee with yield from many protocols.
 It based on [Alchemix](https://alchemix.fi).

 ## How do I use it?

-1. Registers an ENS on [ENS](https://ens.domain) or via PermantentENS
+1. Registers an ENS on [ENS](https://ens.domain) or via PermanentENS
 2. Deposit a certain amount of USD tokens Alchemix
-3. Approve PermantentENS to mint debt for you
+3. Approve PermanentENS to mint debt for you
-4. (Optional) Approve PermantentENS to withdraw collateral for you when mintable debt isn't enough to pay the fee
+4. (Optional) Approve PermanentENS to withdraw collateral for you when mintable debt isn't enough to pay the fee

 ## Developement